-There may be reasons that the environmental conditions will affect range.
+There may be reasons that the environmental conditions will affect the range.
 For example:

-- If the sea floor is hard packed sand and the water is calm without thermoclines, then the acoustic conditions will be close to ideal and extended ranges would be expected. - If the seafloor is loosely packed marine sediment, the seas rough and significant ambient noise (boat traffic, oil rig noise, rain etc.) then the lower end of ranges would be expected. - If the sea floor is hard rock with a large number of outcrops, then the range may be limited by multipathing (acoustic signal being reflected off the hard surfaces) or the Diver6 System may have a clear signal path and achieve extended ranges.
-It will depend upon the conditions. - If the water is a stagnant lake with a severe thermocline, then it is possible that the range may be limited to very short distances well below the expected range.
+- If the seafloor is hard-packed sand and the water is calm without thermoclines, then the acoustic conditions will be close to ideal, and extended ranges would be expected. - If the seafloor is loosely packed marine sediment, the seas rough, and significant ambient noise (boat traffic, oil rig noise, rain, etc.) then the lower end of ranges would be expected. - If the seafloor is hard rock with a large number of outcrops, the range may be limited by multipathing (acoustic signal being reflected off the hard surfaces), or the Diver6 System may have a clear signal path and achieve extended ranges.
+It will depend upon the conditions. - If the water is a stagnant lake with a severe thermocline, then the range may be limited to very short distances well below the expected range.